davidguerreiro/evscalculator/users/post-users.md

 ---

 - Receives the data to create a new user.
-- Returns a single object with a status code of `201`.
+- Returns a single object with a status code of `201` and `Location` header to the new resource.
 - It creates an user and responds with the data for that new user.

 ## Parameters